How to get ratings and reviews for your business

 You will most likely get ratings for your brand or shop on a website like Trustpilot, Reseller Ratings, or Google My Business.
 Google will see these ratings and will even add Google My Business ratings to their Knowledge Graph information.

 The time that Google added stars to search result pages for any website that added these ratings in Schema.org structured data is over.
 Google was flooded with ratings, so adding them to all the results made less sense.
-That doesn’t mean they are entirely gone, as the opinion of your visitor or customer is still very valuable to Google.
+That doesn’t mean they are entirely gone, as Google still values the opinion of your visitor or customer.
 So, where it makes sense, Google will still show that rating.
-Google also tends to show shop ratings in their Google Shopping results, by the way.
+By the way, Google also shows shop ratings in its Google Shopping results.

 Product ratings